diku-dk/futhark-book/language.rst

       let zero: t = 0
     }

-In this case, the module expression is just some declarations enclosed in curly braces.
-But, as the name suggests, a module expression is just some expression that returns a module.
+In this case, the module expression encapsulates a number of declarations enclosed in curly braces.
+In general, as the name suggests, a module expression is an expression that returns a module.
 A module expression is syntactically and conceptually distinct from a regular value expression, but serves much the same purpose.
-The module language is designed such that evaluation a module expression can always be done at compile time.
+The module language is designed such that evaluation of a module expression can always be done at compile time.

 Apart from a sequence of declarations, a module expression can also be merely the name of another module